MDAnalysis/UserGuide/doc/source/selections.rst

     often the case with high-resolution crystal structures e.g. :code:`resid 4 and resname ALA and altloc B` selects only the atoms of ALA-4 that have an altloc B record.

+icode *icode*
+    a selector for atoms where insertion codes are available.
+This can be combined with residue numbers using the ``resid`` selector above. e.g. :code:`icode [!?]` selects atoms *without* insertion codes.

 moltype *molecule-type*
     select by the ``moltype`` :ref:`topology attribute <topology-attributes>`, e.g. ``moltype Protein_A``.
 At the moment, only the TPR format defines the ``moltype``.